Can Constellation Brands Continue To Climb?

 -0.73%

 Based on our EV/EBITDA metric, Constellation Brands is overvalued by 37.18%.
-Based on our PE multiple however, the company is undervalued by 0.73%.
-We do however believe that the EV/EBITDA overvaluation is warranted.
+Based on our P/E multiple, though, the company is undervalued by 0.73%.
+We do, however, believe that the EV/EBITDA overvaluation is warranted.
 Below is a graph demonstrating the performance of comparable companies over the last year.
-Our analysis shows that Constellation Brands has performed better than all of the companies that we have compared the business to.
-In our opinion, this performance difference is significantly large enough to warrant this overvaluation compared to its peers.
+Our analysis shows Constellation Brands has performed better than all of the companies we have compared the business to.
+In our opinion, this performance difference is significantly large enough to warrant the overvaluation compared to its peers.
 We therefore conclude that the business is fairly valued.

 |